Understanding & Solving Customer Journey Pain Points

 For example, imagine a prospective student browsing the web for institutions of higher education.
 They may become discouraged when they land on a page that is cluttered and confusing.
 Obtaining the information they sought becomes time consuming, or perhaps impossible.
-This causes a negative emotional reaction and will most likely result in abandoning this direction.
+This causes a negative emotional reaction and will most likely result in abandoning the search.

-A user who subscribes to a SaaS product and find themselves unable to navigate the platform with ease might have a similar reaction.
-In the digital age, the back button and the unsubscribe button are always in comfortable reach.
+A user who subscribes to a SaaS product and finds themselves unable to navigate the platform with ease might have a similar reaction.
+In the digital age, “back” and “unsubscribe” are always in comfortable reach.
 It is your job to make sure your users don’t want to take that route.